patadeloso/Godot-SpacetimeDB-SDK/docs/api.md

     func remove_on_insert(listener: Callable) -> void

 # Listener function signature
-func(row: _ModuleTableType) -> void
+func(row: Row) -> void
 ```

 The `on_insert` listener runs whenever a new row is inserted into the local database.

-The `_ModuleTableType` type will be the auto-generated type which matches the row type defined in the module.
+The `Row` type will be the auto-generated type which matches the row type defined in the module.

 Call `remove_on_insert` to un-register a previously registered listener.